-Gary Merasty Saskatoon, SK Director since: 2022 Independent
+Gary Merasty Saskatoon, SK, Canada Director since: 2017 Independent

+Principal Occupation:

-Principal Occupation: Chief Executive Officer of the Peter Ballantyne Group of Companies
+Chief Executive Officer of the Peter Ballantyne Group of Companies

 Gary Merasty is currently the CEO of the Peter Ballantyne Group of Companies (PBGOC), the investment arm for the Peter Ballantyne Cree Nation.
 Before joining PBGOC in 2021, he was an EVP and CDO with The North West Company, a publicly-traded company headquartered in Manitoba, responsible for the Construction and Project Management division, Sustainable Development Reporting, Governance, Communications and Community Relations.
 He also served for 7 years on the Board of Directors of the North West Company before joining the Executive Team in 2018.
 Mr. Merasty held a similar role with Cameco Mining Corporation as Vice President of Corporate Responsibility from 2008 to 2013.
 He was also the Grand Chief of the Prince Albert Grand Council, establishing them as one of Canada's most progressive and successful Tribal Councils.
-In 2006.
-Mr. Merasty was elected to Canada's 39th Parliament as a Member of Parliament.
+In 2006, Mr. Merasty was elected to Canada's 39th Parliament as a Member of Parliament.
 One of his proudest achievements was tabling a motion in the House of Commons apologizing to the survivors of the residential school era, which passed unanimously in 2007.
-In addition, Mr. Merasty has served on numerous boards, including the Saskatoon Airport Authority, Northern Career Quest, Saskatchewan Indian Gaming Corporation, West Wind Aviation, Sustainable Development Technologies Canada, and Institute of Research and Public Policy Canada.
-Mr. Merasty has served on the boards of Optek Solutions and AllSpace since 2022 and on the boards of Sustainable Development Technologies Canada and Institute of Research and Public Policy since 2021.
+In addition, Mr. Merasty has served on numerous boards, including the Saskatoon Airport Authority, Northern Career Quest, Saskatchewan Indian Gaming Corporation, West Wind Aviation.
+Mr. Merasty has served on the boards of Optek Solutions, JNE Welding & Fabrication, and AllSpace since 2022.
+Mr. Merasty was also appointed to the Chemtrade Logistics board of trustees in February 2024.

-Meetings attended in 2023: # % Board 8 of 8 100 Human Resources & Governance Committee 3 of 4 75 Health, Safety & Environment Committee 4 of 4 100
+Meetings attended in 2024: # % Board 11 of 11 100 Human Resources & Governance Committee 5 of 5 100 Health, Safety & Environment Committee 4 of 4 100

-Securities Ben Securities Beneficially Owned or Controlled at fiscal year end: Fiscal Year # of Common Shares # of DSUs Total Common Shares and DSUs Total Value of Common Shares and DSUs Total as a Multiple of Share Ownership Guidelines of 3x 2023 Nil 34,826 34,826 \$501,494 2.8x 2022 Nil 16,221 16,221 \$131,715 1.2x
+Securities Be neficially Owned or Controlled at fiscal year end:

+Fiscal Year # of Common Shares # of DSUs Total Common Shares and DSUs Total Value of Common Shares and DSUs Total as a Multiple of Share Ownership Guidelines of 3x

+2024 Nil 42,052 42,052 \$1,095,875 6.0x

+2023 Nil 34,826 34,826 \$501,494 2.8x

+2022 Nil 16,221 16,221 \$131,715 1.2x

-Mr. Merasty joined the Board in May 2022 and has until May 2027 to meet the Share Ownership Guidelines
+^{}Mr. Merasty joined the Board in May 2022 and has until May 2027 to meet the Share Ownership Guidelines

-Luc J. Messier Houston, TX, USA Director since: 2017 Independent
+Luc J. Messier Houston, TX, USA Director since: 2017